Hip Injuries, Age 11 and YoungerSkip to the navigation

 - For the first 1 to 2 days after an injury, do not let your child do things that may increase swelling, such as taking hot showers, using hot tubs, or using hot packs.

 - After 2 to 3 days, if the swelling is gone, heat can be put on the hip.
 Your child can carefully begin normal activities.
-Moist heat with a hot water bottle, warm towel, or a heating pad set on low may feel good to your child.
+Moist heat with a hot water bottle or warm towel may feel good to your child.

 |Try a nonprescription medicine to help treat your child's fever or pain:|